May 2026

 Life Saving Knowledge

 This may sound straightforward, but it is true.
 If someone collapses, begins choking, or sustains a serious injury, the first few minutes are critical.
-Emergency services are not always immediately available, and in those situations, the actions taken by the people present can have a direct impact on the outcome.
+Emergency services are not always immediately available, and in those situations, the actions taken by the people present can have a direct impact on the outcome and highlight the value of First Aid in real life.

 Preventing Further Injury